Leptospermums

 Leptospermum ‘Outrageous’ (photos below, left two)

-Leptospermum ‘Outrageous’ (photos above) is another attractive shrub from Bywong Nursery with deep red flowers and drooping branches, growing to approximately 2m high x 1.5m wide.
+Leptospermum ‘Outrageous’ is another attractive shrub from Bywong Nursery with deep red flowers and drooping branches, growing to approximately 2m high x 1.5m wide.
 Our two ‘Outrageous’ were planted in October 2005 and have grown to 1m x 1.5m wide and flowered every year, despite being infected with webbing caterpillar in March 2006.

 Leptospermum ‘Pageant’ (photos above, right two)

 We planted five Leptospermum ‘Pageant’ in 2005-6, but these became infected by webbing caterpillar and were removed.
-We have planted another four in September 2016 in the upper sand garden, hoping that the light soil and open position would protect them from caterpillar.
+We have planted another four in September 2016 in the upper sand garden, hoping that the light soil and open position would protect them from the caterpillars.
 So far these have grown well to 1m x 1.5m and the purple flowers are spectacular for a short period.

 Leptospermum polygalifolium - Tantoon Jellybush